Is a homemade handwritten will legal?

 Unfortunately the law would interpret the words used in his Will differently and Julie would not be entitled to anything.
 This leaves Julie in the unenviable position of either accepting the loss of her inheritance or incurring vast legal expenses taking the matter to Court.

-What happens if a DIY Will is found invalid?
+What happens if a DIY Will is invalid?

-If the validity of a DIY Will is called into question after death, or if some of the Will is ambiguous, then this can result in lengthy and expensive legal disputes for the family.
-This could significantly reduce the value of the estate and the amount available for distribution.
+If the validity of a DIY Will is questioned after death, or if some of the Will is ambiguous, then this can result in lengthy and expensive legal disputes for the family.
+This could significantly reduce the value of the estate and the amount of inheritance that gets passed on.

-The Rules of Intestacy place relatives of the deceased in a strict order of priority, starting with the deceased's spouse, then the deceased's children, and so on.
-Certain family members, such as unmarried partners and step-children, are not recognised at all by the Rules of Intestacy, so could be entitled to receive nothing from the estate.
+The rules of intestacy put the person's relatives in an order of priority, starting with their spouse, then their children, and so on.
+Certain family members, such as unmarried partners and step-children, are not recognised at all by these rules, so they could be entitled to receive nothing.

 These are just some of the many issues that can arise from homemade and handwritten Wills.
-We would always recommend seeking advice from a professional Will writing service if you are in any doubt and are planning to write your own Will, as a poorly drafted Will can be deemed invalid or ineffective after you die.
+We would always recommend seeking advice from a professional Will writing service if you are in any doubt and are planning to write your own Will.
+A poorly drafted or incorrectly executed Will can be found to be invalid or ineffective after you die.

-Writing a DIY Will is a risky business if you're not an expert in this area of law and with the right advice you'll get peace of mind that you're not inadvertently creating issues for the loved ones you leave behind.
+Writing a DIY Will is a risky business if you're not an expert in this area of law.
+With the right advice you'll get peace of mind that you're not inadvertently creating issues for your loved ones in the future.

-Co-op Legal Services provides advice, guidance, and fixed fees on all of our Wills so you'll know exactly what the cost will be upfront before any work starts.
-In addition, you can start making your Will online right now or at any time, 24 hours a day, 365 days of the year for maximum convenience.
+Co-op Legal Services provides advice, guidance, and fixed fees on all of our Wills so you'll know the cost before any work starts.
+In addition, you can start making your Will online.

 When you make a Will with Co-op Legal Services, we will offer to store your Will for you, free of charge, for the rest of your life.
 We will also send you a copy that you can keep for your own records.